-Treat your sweetheart to a simple, yet impressive, dinner for two.
-Pan Roasted Filet Mignon Oscar Style is an easy dinner that’s ready in less than 30 minutes.
+Treat yourself to a simple, yet impressive, dinner for two.
+Pan Seared Filet Mignon Oscar Style is an easy dinner that’s ready in less than 30 minutes.
 Perfect for a weeknight Valentine meal that’s better than any restaurant.

 I think I’ve gone out to a restaurant for Valentine’s Day exactly one time in my entire life.
 Most restaurants are so busy and packed that they have a “modified” menu for the holiday.
 A special dinner for two…that they can easily pump out assembly line fashion.

 And sometimes that can leave your valentine a little sad….there’s no room for sad valentines on Valentine’s Day.
 Right?
 Well, I may have been a sad valentine because I wasn’t expecting the special menu at my favorite restaurant.

 I couldn’t order my favorite meal (first world problems, right) and I was limited to three different entrees.
 So….from that point forward I vowed to take matters into my own hands….like usual.

 What is Oscar Style Steak?